 designed to change and evolve with the

 family residing in it.
 As their needs and living habits change, the house changes with them.
-This evolving nature and freedom within the home creates a lively environment bursting with activity and movement.
+This evolving and unstructured nature creates a lively environment that supports freedom, activity, and movement.

 interactions between old and new